All Episodes

 The judge has now retired.

-He's still Bill Clinton's chief of legal expert, and Bill and he talked about what happened that night in the hotel where Hillary lost.
+And Bill and he talked about what happened that night in the hotel where Hillary lost.

-And apparently, according to my source, Bill told him that Hillary completely lost it, that she had could not go out and face the public.
+And apparently, according to my source, Bill told him that Hillary completely lost it, that she could not go out and face the public.

 And that this continued on through the entire night until 6.30 in the morning.